crmapj/strapi-cloud-template-blog-cd98451f27/ROAMLIFE_INTEGRATION.md

 ### Response Format

-Articles are returned in Strapi's standard format:
+Posts are returned in Strapi's standard format:

 ```json
 {